tsthuti/wtfamilookingat/README.md

-# wtf am i looking at
+# wtf am i looking at ᨳଓ

 a personal browsing analytics dashboard = tracks time spent per site, category breakdowns, and daily patterns — built as a chrome extension + React dashboard backed by Supabase!